Planning a weekend getaway in Central California? Be sure to check out these 5 lakes near Mammoth Lakes.

 Set about 20 miles from Mammoth Lakes, June Lake offers a striking contrast to still snowy Lake Mary at this time.
 Additionally, the place presents a handful of lodges, restaurants, and shops to make your trip even more enjoyable.

 About 4 miles from June Lake, Silver Lake invites all visitors to the Sierra’s oldest fishing and vacation resorts.
 Hikers also find this place irresistible.
 Known as one of the best hiking places in the Mammoth Lakes region, Silver Lake is home to such a spectacular trail as the Rush Creek Trail that takes you to the Pacific Crest Trail and John Muir Trail.
 With such famous “neighbors”, Silver Lake entices even long-distance hikers.

 Among the top places you can’t miss near Mammoth, Mono Lake is by far the most popular one.
-As the biggest lake within thirty miles distance, it astounds with its uniqueness and diversity.
+As the biggest lake within a 30-mile distance, it astounds with its uniqueness and diversity.
 And with that comes a wide range of activities such as swimming, canoeing, hiking, and wildlife watching.